InjectiveLabs/sdk-python/README.md

 * The Composer can still be instantiated without markets and tokens.
 When markets and tokens are not provided the Composer loads the required information from the Denoms used in previous versions
 * Change in AsyncClient to be able to create Composer instances for the client network, markets and tokens
 * Examples have been adapted to create Composer instances using the AsyncClient
+* Added new nodes (bare-metal load balancing nodes) for mainnet
+* Refactored the cookies management logic into a cookie assistant.
+Added the required logic to support the new cookies format for bare-metal load balanced nodes

 **0.7.1.1**
 * Fixed Testnet network URLs